How to Make Authentic Mexican Tacos

 For comparison, an authentic Mexican taco has about 125 calories, while the Americanized taco with beef, cheese, and lettuce has about 155 calories.

 Just be aware that Mexican street tacos are often made more unhealthy when they pop up at festivals – sometimes up to 250 calories per taco.

 Feeling hungry?
-Try any of these delicious copycat taco recipes from favorite restaurants like Rubio's, Chipotle, and Chili's.
-These dishes are more authentic than what you would find at a typical fast food joint:
+Now that you know how to make authentic Mexican tacos at home, try any of these delicious copycat taco recipes from favorite restaurants like Rubio's, Chipotle, and Chili's.
+These dishes are far more authentic than what you would find at a typical fast food joint:

 - Copycat Rubio's Chipotle Taco Recipe